aws-samples/aws-scps-with-terraform/README.md

 - uses Terraform to setup a mechanism to easily create and apply [Service Control Policies (SCPs)](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_policies_scps.html) programmatically
 - provides example SCPs that can be used or customized

-Users can drag + drop `json` templates in the correct directory.
-The code will then do the heavy lifting and apply it to the specified OUs.
+Users can drag + drop `json` templates in the correct directory in `policies`.
+The module will then do the heavy lifting and apply it to the specified OUs.

 ## Prerequisites